 How to Make Homemade Tropical Fruit Punch

-Since this is a juicer recipe, making the drink is super easy.
+Since this is a juicer recipe, it makes the drink is super easy to make.

 All you need to do is a little preparation to remove the outer skin of the pineapple which is a little too fibrous for most juicing machines to deal with.
 So we chop off the spiky top and stem at the bottom and then cut down the pineapple sides with a sharp knife.